Teacher in Residency

 - Gritty and growth oriented, take feedback and implement it as an opportunity to grow.

-- Demonstrate an unwavering commitment to students and the mission of KIPP Bay Area Public Schools.
+- Demonstrate an unwavering commitment to students and the mission of KIPP Public Schools Northern California.

 - Able to pass the necessary CA credentialing exams (CBEST or equivalent scores, and CSET) before their residency year begins.